By Kristin Burgess, RD, Health and Wellness Coach and Personal Trainer

 with vitamins and minerals to make them comparable to cow’s milk.
 Some have added sugars and

 sugar substitutes.
-Almond, cashew and oat milk are all comparable in protein.
+Almond, cashew, and oat milk are all comparable in protein.
 Oat milk typically

-are a processed food.
-So, which is best of the four?
-Hmm…if you are only having a bit in your coffee
+If you are only having a bit in your coffee

-or adding to other foods, then it doesn’t matter.
+or adding it to other foods, then it doesn’t matter.
 If you are drinking one to two cups a day and have

 no dairy intolerance, then I think organic whole cow’s milk is best.
 It is not processed and it